The Competition (Amendment) Act 2022 – An Overview of Reforms to the Merger Control Regime in Ireland

 As regards the long term impact of these reforms on the Irish merger control regime, it seems clear that businesses considering entering into a merger or acquisition with another party will need to conduct a detailed analysis of not only whether the transaction would meet the applicable financial thresholds in Ireland, but also whether it could otherwise be considered to have an effect on competition in a particular market or markets in Ireland.
 Moreover, parties to a potential merger or acquisition will need to pay close attention to the procedural aspects of notifying and implementing such a transaction, as any failure to comply with these requirements could result in significant penalties.

-The entirety of the Act is expected to come into operation by Ministerial order in Autumn 2022.
+The merger provisions of the 2022 Act are expected to come into operation by Ministerial order by the end of 2022.

 For further information on the Competition (Amendment) Act 2022, please contact a member of the Competition and Regulated Markets team.